Eleven-Trading/TradeNote/brokers/README.md

 4. Download as CSV.

 # MetaTrader 5 (MT 5)
 Please use the standalone MT5 windows application and follow the steps below.
+Also, make sure to set the MT5 language to English before exporting the trades.
+In the MT5 main menu at the top go to View -> Languages and select English.

 1. In the MetaTrader Terminal window, select the History tab.
 2. Right-click on any order in the account history, and select the time period you want to export.